harsh-asd/First-Try/README.md

 # First-Try
-This is my first repository
+This is my first Git repository.
 Author: Harsh Singh